 (3) signed, written notice from the facility's existing license holder of intent to transfer operation of the facility to the applicant beginning on a date specified by the applicant, unless waived in accordance with subsection (d) of this section.

-(c) To avoid a facility operating without a license, a prospective license holder must submit all items in subsection (b) of this section by U.S. mail postmarked at least 30 days before the anticipated date of the change of ownership and received in DADS Licensing and Credentialing Section, Regulatory Services Division, within 15 days after the date of the postmark.
+(c) To avoid a facility operating without a license, a prospective license holder must submit all items in subsection (b) of this section at least 30 days before the anticipated date of the change of ownership.

-(d) The notice required by subsection (b)(3) of this section may be waived by DADS if DADS determines that the prospective license holder presented evidence showing that circumstances prevented the submission of the notice and that not waiving the notice would create a threat to resident welfare or health and safety.
+(d) The notice required by subsection (b)(3) of this section may be waived by HHSC if HHSC determines that the prospective license holder presented evidence showing that circumstances prevented the submission of the notice and that not waiving the notice would create a threat to resident welfare or health and safety.

-(e) DADS conducts an on-site health inspection to verify compliance with the licensure requirements before issuing a license as a result of a change of ownership.
-DADS may conduct a desk review instead of an on-site health inspection before issuing a license as a result of a change of ownership if:
+(e) HHSC conducts an on-site health inspection to verify compliance with the licensure requirements before issuing a license as a result of a change of ownership.
+HHSC may conduct a desk review instead of an on-site health inspection before issuing a license as a result of a change of ownership if:

 (1) less than 50 percent of the direct or indirect ownership interest in the former license holder changed, when compared to the new license holder; or